Finding The Most Comfortable Sandals for Walking

 You won’t be able to judge the quality of the glue used, but you can look at any stitching that is on the sandal.
 Look for double or triple stitching, which is a sign of quality construction.

 Some manufacturers will have moulded sandals where multiple sections of the sandal are encased in rubber or a synthetic material.
 This can reduce the risk of sections of the sandal splitting apart.
-The toe cap covers the midsole and outsole — reducing the risk of the sandal splitting, which is a common way that sandals fail.
+The toe cap covers the midsole and outsole, reducing the risk of the sandal splitting, which is a common way that sandals fail.

-Sandals With Arch support
+Sandals with Arch support

 Foot orthoses, often called orthotics are special shoe inserts that provide additional support for a person’s foot.
 Some sandal manufacturers will make sandals that provide orthotics support.
 These types of orthotic sandals tend to have a fairly flat foot bed ready to accommodate orthotic inserts.
 Viakix has a revolutionary arch stabilizer designed in their midsole to provide the necessary support for those with plantar fasciitis or heel pain.
 Women with high arches also find these walking sandals to be quite comfortable.

+Nobody likes smelly feet or shoes.
 Although sandals have a very open design, your foot is still partially covered by an upper that usually consists of several straps.
 The width of these straps and the material they are made from will determine the breathability of the sandal.
 Natural fibers like cotton tend to be more breathable compared to synthetic textiles.
 This can be a big factor if you are walking in a humid environment.

 The types of strap design used on the sandal will also affect how comfortable it is.
 The strap design needs to be adjustable enough to accommodate the unique dimensions of your feet.
 The straps should be placed in a way that avoids any unnecessary rubbing on your toes or feet which could leads to abrasions or blisters.
 The materials that the straps are made from will also play a role in determining comfort.